jimbraithwaite/jim/living-with-leukaemia/index.md

 My dad had driven to collect me from my girlfriend's house, and I was feeling particularly weak.
 The truth is I'd been feeling weak for months.
 My legs and hips had in recent weeks turned almost entirely purple with bruising that looked like I'd fallen from a mountain.

-When the weakness started, what was probably a good few months prior, I attributed it to a my lifestyle.
+When the weakness started, what was probably a good few months prior, I attributed it to my lifestyle.
 Getting up early for college (having to be on a bus at 7am), not going to bed early enough, probably not eating all that well. _Burning the candle at both ends._

 I was on the loo one day when I noticed the bruising.
 I looked down and saw my hip and thigh had some nasty purple marking.
 I was very confused - I couldn't recall taking a tumble.
 I put it down to a possible knock on a night out after college.
 It was when the bruising appeared on the _other_ side of my body my concern grew.
 How could I have fallen, or been knocked _on both sides_?
 My mind moved towards thinking something wasn't right.
 Eventually I plucked up the courage to do what you're never supposed to do - Google your symptoms.